dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 icon      = "🐘"
 +++

-PostgreSQL 19 Beta 3 shipped on August 13, 2026, [the release notes are
+PostgreSQL 19 Beta 3 shipped on August 13, 2026, and [the release
-already
-frozen](https://www.postgresql.org/docs/19/release-19.html) even though the exact GA date isn't announced yet — following the project's usual September/October cadence, general availability should land within the next few weeks.
-That makes now the right time to read through what's changing, the same way I did for [PostgreSQL 11 through 18 a few weeks ago](/blog/2026/07/pg-since-11/).
+notes](https://www.postgresql.org/docs/19/release-19.html) have been filled in as of 2026-07-18 — still marked subject to change, and the GA date isn't announced yet, but following the project's usual September/October cadence general availability should land within the next few weeks.
+That makes now the right time to read through what's changing, the same way I did for [PostgreSQL 11 through 18 a few weeks ago](/blog/2026/07/sql-improvements-in-postgresql-1118-a-personal-selection/).

 This is not a changelog dump.
 It's the subset of PG 19 I think is worth knowing about before you upgrade: a handful of compatibility breaks that